 Warwickshire Wildlife Trust started a Help for Hedgehogs Campaign in 2013 in response to dropping national hedgehog numbers.
 This campaign aimed to raise awareness and get people interested in helping their local hedgehogs.
 Owing to high levels of interest, in 2015, the UK’s first Hedgehog Improvement Area (HIA) was set up across the largely urban borough of Solihull.
 Following its success, a sister HIA was then launched in the largely rural borough of Rugby in 2016.
-Both HIAs are funded by the British Hedgehog Preservation Society and run until the end of 2019.
+Both HIAs were funded by the British Hedgehog Preservation Society and ran until the end of 2019.

 Thousands of hedgehog records have now been logged across Warwickshire.
 These sightings help to give us an idea of distribution, and highlight potential hotspots (often suburbs with connected gardens) and blackspots (often fragmented habitat with large areas of grey infrastructure) of activity.
 We no longer take records of hedgehog sightings but we encourage you to submit your records of hedgehogs (dead or alive) to Warwickshire Biological Records Centre and the national BIG Hedgehog Map.

 Since September 2018, hedgehogs have been marked and monitored at our designated Hedgehog Hub sites, Coombe Country Park (Rugby) and Castle Bromwich Hall Gardens (Solihull).
 Each May and September, volunteers walk set transects after dark, looking and listening for hedgehogs.
 When found, hedgehogs are marked under licence with numbered plastic tubes over a few of their spines.
 Their health is also checked and measurements taken, such as weight and circumference.
 This allows us to monitor those hedgehog populations over time and gives us a better idea of what is happening to hedgehogs in Warwickshire.
 This monitoring has now been taken over by Warwickshire Mammal Group: https://warksmammalgroup.wixsite.com/warks-mammal-group.

 This short video gives you a brief introduction into the nocturnal world of hedgehog surveys and how we monitor those at our Hedgehog Hub sites.